The Best Induction Hobs (2024 UK)

 There is also a timer function that can conveniently double up as a minute minder when the hob rings aren’t on.
 Easily keep track of all your timings to whip up perfectly cooked meals every time!
 And all while being more energy-efficient.

-5. Elica NT-PRIME-DO Venting Hob
+5. Elica NT-SWITCH BG DO Venting Hob

 Width: 83 cm